Hen0k/All-In-One/README.md

 * *`pip install pandas`*
 * *`pip install opencv-python`*
 * *`pip install dlib`*
+## Download pretrained model

+    cd models
+    ./install.sh

+## Setup

+      run the following command to generate gRPC classes for Python
+      # only in Service folder run
+      $ python3.6 -m grpc_tools.protoc -I. --python_out=. --grpc_python_out=.
+Service/service_spec/all_in_one.proto

+## Usage
+To run it on your own image, use the following command.
+Please make sure to see their paper / the code for more details.

+     # on project directory this will start the server
+	   $ python  start_service.py

+## Using docker with CPU

+You can also build an image which has only the CPU dependecies to evaluate the models provided.

+	     docker build --file Dockerfile . -t singnet:all_in_one_cpu

+ ## How to Use the docker image

+      # this will open port 50051 and run the service
+      docker run -it --rm -p 50051:50051 singnet:all_in_one_cpu

 ## How to train the model
 Three datasets are used for training the network.
   * *[AFLW dataset](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/) provides a large-scale collection of annotated face images gathered from the web, exhibiting a large variety in appearance (e.g., pose, expression, ethnicity, age, gender) as well as general imaging and environmental conditions.*